 Which Drugs Most Often Cause an Allergic Reaction?

-Other drugs commonly found to cause reactions include sulfa drugs, barbiturates, anticonvulsants, and iodine (found in many X-ray contrast dyes).
+Other drugs commonly found to cause reactions include sulfa drugs, barbiturates, anticonvulsants, tetracycline, aspirin, and iodine (found in many X-ray contrast dyes).

 How Are Drug Allergies Diagnosed?

 A doctor diagnoses a drug allergy by carefully reviewing your medical history and symptoms.
 If your doctor suspects that you are allergic to an antibiotic such as penicillin, he or she may do a lab or skin test to confirm it.
 However, skin testing does not work for all drugs, and in some cases it can be dangerous.
 In rare cases, it may be necessary to test for a drug allergy by actually giving small doses of the suspected medicine.
 But this may trigger a life threatening anaphylactic reaction, so it should only be done under certain circumstances at special allergy centers.
 If you have had a severe, life-threatening reaction to a particular drug, your doctor may simply rule out that drug as a treatment option for you.
 Conducting an allergy test to determine if the initial reaction was a "true" allergic response may not be worth the risk.